 Receptor protein tyrosine phosphatases

-Protein tyrosine phosphorylation is a fundamental regulatory mechanism controlling cell proliferation, differentiation, communication, and adhesion.
-Disruption of this key regulatory mechanism contributes to a variety of human diseases including cancer, diabetes, and auto-immune diseases.
-Net protein tyrosine phosphorylation is determined by the dynamic balance of the activity of protein tyrosine kinases (PTKs) and protein tyrosine phosphatases (PTPs).
-Mammals express many distinct PTKs and PTPs.
-Both of these families can be sub-divided into non-receptor and receptor subtypes.
-Receptor-type protein tyrosine phosphatases (RPTPs) are enzymatic and functional counterparts of RPTKs.
-RPTPs are a family of integral cell surface proteins that possess intracellular PTP activity, and extracellular domains that have sequence homology to cell adhesion molecules.
-They can bind extracellular ligands, such as growth factors and cytokines.
-[1]
+Protein tyrosine phosphorylation is a critical regulatory mechanism that regulates cell proliferation, differentiation, communication, and adhesion.
+Disruptions in this key regulatory process contribute to various human diseases, including cancer, diabetes, and autoimmune diseases.
+Net protein tyrosine phosphorylation is determined by the dynamic equilibrium between the activities of protein tyrosine kinases (PTKs) and protein tyrosine phosphatases (PTPs).
+Mammals express a wide array of distinct PTKs and PTPs, both of which are further subdivided into non-receptor and receptor subtypes.
+Receptor-type protein tyrosine phosphatases (RPTPs) serve as enzymatic and functional counterparts to receptor protein tyrosine kinases (RPTKs).
+RPTPs are a family of integral cell surface proteins featuring intracellular PTP activity.
+Their extracellular domains exhibit sequence homology to cell adhesion molecules and are capable of binding to extracellular ligands, such as growth factors and cytokines [1].

 [1] Y. Xu and G. J. Fisher, “Receptor type protein tyrosine phosphatases (RPTPs) – Roles in signal transduction and human disease,” J. Cell Commun.
 Signal., vol. 6, no. 3, pp. 125–138, 2012, doi: 10.1007/s12079-012-0171-5.